wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 8. Submit a spreadsheet documenting the distribution of character states amongst the specimens

-Here’s what we will be marking:
+Heres what we will be marking:

 1. Complete and correct identification.
 This includes family name, genus, specific epithet and authority.
 Common names are not